 As well as a test kit, you’ll also need a source of ammonia.

 Once you have your ammonia and your test kit – and you’ve setup your tank, with water added and the filter running – simply start adding one drop of ammonia per day for every gallon of water in your tank.
-If you’re using this product then one drop per gallon will equal 2 ppm (“parts per million”) of ammonia.
-You can also buy other bottled ammonia, though the strength may vary.

 After a few days, test your water for ammonia and for nitrites.
 You should see quite a high ammonia reading (as you’re adding it!) and maybe some nitrites. if you don’t see any nitrites then don’t worry – just keep adding ammonia each day until you do.